 Tutoring is available to all students as a service of the Academic Support Center at Kettering College.
 Tutors are available for a variety of subjects.
 Peer tutors are trained students who can help with specific courses.
 A tutoring schedule is posted each semester, and students can drop in or make an appointment during tutoring hours.
 All tutoring is free.

-Online tutoring with the Smarthinking service is available 24 hours a day, seven days a week.
-Information is available in Canvas or in the Academic Support Center.

-Academic support personnel also provide individual academic coaching in areas such as study skills, time management, and test taking strategies.
+Online tutoring is also available 24 hours a day, seven days a week.
+Information is available in Canvas or in the Student Success Center.
+Student success personnel also provide individual academic coaching, testing services, and advising.

 SECURITY